 Ad copy is one of the first elements you should test.
 The aim is to find out what copy style triggers a desirable action from your audience.
 Are they tempted by questions?
 Are they moved by empathy?
 Are they provoked by a fear of missing out?
 Do they react to clickbait?

 At Bc, ad copy is one of the first tests we run on our LinkedIn ad campaigns.
-Each ad campaign usually contains three types of copy style: question type, benefit type and empathetic type.
+Each ad campaign usually contains four types of copy style: question-led, benefit-led, empathy-led, and statistic-led.

-- Question-type copy starts with a question in the copy and ends with a call-to-action phrase.
-This question addresses your target audience’s pain point, and the call-to-action that follows prompts them to go a step further to obtain the solution for their pain point.
+1. Question-led copy starts with a question and ends with a call-to-action phrase.
+The question addresses your target audience’s pain point, and the call-to-action that follows prompts them to go a step further to obtain the solution for their pain point.

 For example: Confused by the different marketing automation options out there?
-Download this guide to understand how to choose the best platform for your business in 10 easy steps now.
+Download this guide to understand how to choose the best platform for your business in 10 easy steps.

-- Benefit-type copy starts with stating the value your target audience will get from the content piece and also ends with a call-to-action phrase.
-This value is the solution your potential customer is looking for, and the call-to-action that follows it should come across as the next logical step they have to take to solve their pain point.
+2. Benefit-led copy starts by stating the value your target audience will get from the content piece, before ending with a call-to-action phrase.
+The value is the solution your potential customer is looking for, and the call-to-action that follows should come across as the next logical step they have to take to solve their pain point.